-1. Spontaneous Expressive Activity:
+IV.
+Spontaneous Expressive Activity- Internal Users

 - a.
-For outdoor campus facilities and areas, Active Students and Student Organizations may freely engage in spontaneous expressive activities as long as the activities do not (1) block access to campus buildings, (2) obstruct vehicular or pedestrian traffic, (3) substantially disrupt previously scheduled campus events, (4) substantially disrupt College operations, (5) constitute unlawful activity; or (6) create a clear and present threat to public safety, according to the College's police or security department. - b.
-No College personnel may impose restrictions on Active Students or Student Organizations who are engaging in spontaneous expressive activities because of the content or viewpoint of their expression or the possible reaction to that expression.
-In the event that other persons react negatively to these activities, College officials (including College police or security) shall use their best efforts to ensure public safety while allowing the expressive activity to continue. - c.
-The outdoor areas and facilities are available, on a first-come, first-served basis, for rallies, assemblies, demonstrations, vigils and other outdoor expressive activities without prior approval or scheduling, unless previously reserved pursuant to this policy. - d.
-Active Students or Student Organizations shall not be permitted to engage in spontaneous speeches, performances, demonstrations, rallies, vigils, literature distribution, meetings or events in the indoor campus facilities and areas.
+For outdoor campus facilities and areas, internal users may freely engage in spontaneous expressive activities as long as the activities do not: block access to campus buildings, obstruct vehicular or pedestrian traffic, cause disruption, constitute unlawful activity; or create a clear and present threat to public safety, according to the Campus Police and Security department. - b.
+No college personnel may impose restrictions on internal users who are engaging in spontaneous expressive activities because of the content or viewpoint of their expression or the possible reaction to that expression.
+In the event that other persons react negatively to these activities, College officials (including Campus police or security) shall use their best efforts to ensure public safety while allowing the expressive activity to continue to the extent possible. - c.
+If outdoor areas and facilities are available and not previously reserved, internal users may use such areas on a first-come, first-served basis, for rallies, assemblies, demonstrations, vigils and other outdoor expressive activities without prior approval or scheduling. - d.
+Internal users shall not be permitted to engage in spontaneous speeches, performances, demonstrations, rallies, vigils, literature distribution, meetings or events in the indoor campus facilities and areas.